jaredhuling/independenceWeights/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows how to estimate and utilize the distance covariance optimal weights (DCOWs) of Huling, Greifer, and Chen (2021):

 ``` r
 library(independenceWeights)